Atlas-of-Kaeon/Atlas-of-Kaeon.github.io/Kaeon United/2 - Wonders/1 - Documentation/1 - Guides/4 - United C/README.md

 <h3>Dynamic Type Detection</h3>

-The token "var" may be in lieu of the data type of a varaible, in which case the type of said variable shall be predicted based on the value assigned to it.
+The token "var" may be used in lieu of the data type of a variable, in which case the type of said variable shall be predicted based on the value assigned to it.

 <h3>The "use" Operator and Online Dependencies</h3>